eke410/Flix/README.md

 * [ ] User sees a loading state while waiting for the movies API.
 * [ ] User can pull to refresh the movie list.
 * [ ] User sees an error message when there's a networking error.
-* [ ] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+* [ ] User can view a grid layout of posters by switching to Movie Posters tab.

 The following **optional** features are implemented:

-* [ ] User can tap a poster in the collection view to see a detail screen of that movie
+* [ ] User can tap a cell in the Now Playing tab to see a detail screen of that movie.
-* [ ] User can search for a movie.
+* [ ] User can search for a movie in the Now Playing tab.
-* [ ] User can view trailer by tapping the backdrop in detail view.
+* [ ] User can view trailer by tapping the backdrop image in detail view.
 * [ ] Poster images fade in as they are loading in the Now Playing tab.
-User can view the large movie poster by tapping on a cell.
+* [ ] User can view the large movie poster by tapping on a collection view cell.
-* [ ] For the large backdrop poster, load the low resolution image first and then switch to the high resolution image when complete.
+* [ ] For the backdrop image and large poster, load the low resolution image first and then switch to the high resolution image when complete.
-For the large poster, load the low resolution image first and then switch to the high resolution image when complete.

-Customize the selection effect of the cell.
-Customize the navigation bar.
-Customize the UI.
+* [ ] Customize the UI.
-User can view the app on various device sizes and orientations.
 Run your app on a real device.

 The following **additional** features are implemented:

-None
+* [ ] Movie details also contain release date and star rating.
+* [ ] User can click large poster to see movie details.

 ## Video Walkthrough